shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 The above three points are typical core values for _individuals_.
 For individuals in a family, #3 would grow to include other amenities like schools, medical services, retail etc. A comprehensive evaluation of amenities can be found in metrics like the NDAI (Neighbourhood Destination Accessibility Index).

-## Accessing amenities
+## Accessing amenities by passive or active transport
 As urbanites, we can access an amenity with several modes of passive or active transport.
-Passive transport is usually _motorised_ transport like a car, bus, train or hired vehicles (taxi or Uber).
-Active transport is a _physical activity_ - like walking, cycling, running, skateboarding or even scooting!
+Passive transport is usually _motorised_ transport like cars, buses, trains or hired vehicles (taxi or Uber).
+By contrast, active transport is a _physical activity_ - including walking, cycling, running, and skateboarding.
 Enabling and encouraging active transport modes has become particularly relevant in the current climes.

 <blockquote>
 <p style='font-size: 90%;'>